-6.1 The Planning and Compulsory Purchase Act 2004 (as amended) states that local authorities can revise their LDS at such times as they consider appropriate.
+- 6.1 The Planning and Compulsory Purchase Act 2004 (as amended) states that local authorities can revise their LDS at such times as they consider appropriate.
 The Council's website will be updated to set out if the LDS has been subject to further revision.
-A new LDS must be approved by Council.

-6.2 In terms of changes to the previous LDS, the details can be seen at www.cannockchasedc.gov.uk/planningpolicy The LDS page also provides a link to the relevant Cabinet Report (Cabinet 17th October 2019 and Council 6th November 2019).
-The scheme has been amended to reflect what is legally required of a LDS, and streamlined accordingly to set out the project plan for the Development Plan Documents which are being produced by the District Council i.e. the Local Plan The previous LDS included SPDs but these have been omitted from this updated version as there is no legal requirement to include them, and all relevant information can be found on the Planning Policy web page.
+A new LDS must be approved by Council. - 6.2 In terms of changes to the previous LDS, the details can be seen at www.cannockchasedc.gov.uk/planningpolicy The LDS page also provides a link to the relevant Cabinet Report (Cabinet 4th March 2021 and Council 21st April 2021).
+The scheme has been amended to reflect what is legally required of a LDS, and streamlined accordingly to set out the project plan for the Development Plan Documents which are being produced by the District Council i.e. the Local Plan.